Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Conclusion

 \section{Conclusion}

 We studied halo profiles and scaling relations of galaxy clusters regarding SIDM halos.
-Based on the result of previously performed simulations, we proposed a function which can perfectly describe the simulated density profile for the cross-section per unit mass of DM particles limited to $0.1 cm^2 g^{-1}<\frac{\sigma}{m}<1 cm^2 g^{-1}$ and cluster masses in the range of $10^{14}<\frac{M}{M_{\odot}}<10^{15}$.
+Based on the result of the previously performed simulations, we proposed a function which can perfectly describe the simulated density profile for the cross-section per unit mass of DM particles limited to $0.1 \; \rm{cm}^2 g^{-1}<\frac{\sigma}{m}<1 \; \rm{cm}^2 g^{-1}$ and cluster masses in the range of $10^{14}<\frac{\rm{M}}{\rm{M}_{\odot}}<10^{15}$.
 Unlike many other density profiles, this profile is not totally cored and is flexible to change with $\frac{\sigma}{m}$ and cluster mass, just as SIDM simulations predict.
 For this profile, a relation between cluster mass and the concentration parameter is found, which reveals higher values of concentration parameter in SIDM than the NFW profile for the same masses. \\

 Solving the Jeans equation with several assumptions led to a straightforward but rather precise form of velocity dispersion profile.
 We also found the scaling relation between cluster mass and mean velocity dispersion inside the virial radius for SIDM0.1 and SIDM1.
-These results were used to find the impact of the self-interaction of DM particles on the mass-temperature relation in galaxy clusters.
-It demonstrates that any value of observed X-ray temperature is attributed to much more massive clusters in the SIDM model in comparison with CDM. \\
+These results were used to find the impact of self-interaction of DM particles on the mass-temperature relation in galaxy clusters.
+It demonstrates that any value of observed x-ray temperature is attributed to more massive clusters in SIDM model in comparison with CDM. \\

-Due to the fact that observations do not show such an upward shift in determined masses from the M-T relation compared with the other methods of mass measurement, we proposed a new interacting model, namely super interacting dark sector, which can effectively remove the problem.
+Despite the fact that observations according to diverse methods of mass measurement vary in a comparable range with this upward shift, we find it beneficial to study a new hybrid interacting model, namely super interacting dark sector, which can effectively remove any difference in the coefficient factor of M-T relation.
 In this model, there is a plausible interaction between DM and DE, in addition to self-interaction among DM particles.
-Such a combination of two models of DM and DE can justify a number of cosmological problems and also resolve the problem that SIDM mass-temperature relation produced. \\
+Such a combination of two models of DM and DE can justify a number of cosmological problems and also cancel the effect of SIDM in mass-temperature relation. \\